bobocode-blyznytsia/bibernate/README.md

   This method is used to obtain the current transaction associated with the session.

 #### Mapping example
+Currently, mapping is supported only for read operations.
+Default fetch type is `EAGER`.
 ```java
 @Entity
 @Table(name = "persons")